French 101

 To learn the correct pronunciation of Bar au Chocolat, repeat the following:

 Chocolat—say Chocolat starting with Cho pronounced [Show] like Tom Cruise’s line in the film Jerry Maguire, “Show me the money!”
-In the middle, co is pronounced [ko] like Coco perfume by Chanel.
-The ending lat is the same sound in the classic French phrase, “Ooh là [là!]” used in moments of joy, surprise, and admiration like the taste of a delicious food with wine.
-All together, it goes something like this: [Showkola]
+In the middle, co is pronounced [ko] like Coco Chanel.
+The ending lat is the same sound in the classic French phrase, “Ooh là [là!]” used in moments of joy, surprise, and admiration,for example, Ooh, là, là!
+Ce vin et ce fromage se marient à merveille.
+This wine and cheese pair beautifully together.
+All together, it goes something like this [Showkola].

 Okay, let’s repeat: Bar au Chocolat

-At Bar au Chocolat, we love chocolate, all things French, a good joke, the beach, men, beer, music, movies, perfume, a great meal with family and friends⏤and all of the pleasure they bring.
+At Bar au Chocolat, we love chocolate, France, a good joke, the beach, men, beer, music, movies, fashion, gorgeous foods and libations, and all of the pleasure they bring.